 - Volunteer time off (VTO).
 VTO is a special type of PTO where employees receive time off specifically to volunteer.
 Draft a VTO policy that outlines what types of activities qualify for VTO, how far in advance employees should request VTO, and if VTO hours carry over from year to year.

 This is just scratching the surface of potential corporate giving programs.
-Talk with your employees about the causes they support and what types of social responsibility initiatives they would like to see.
+Talk with your employees about the causes they support and what types of corporate social responsibility initiatives they would like to see.

 Engaged employees are more loyal, productive, creative, and motivated.
 Survey your team to learn what types of engagement programs they are interested in, and start brainstorming how these initiatives can fit into your unique workplace.